wyattscarpenter/ludophile/README.md

 # ludophile
-A preservation and light "remaster" of Jack Lance's Ludophile
+A preservation and light "remaster" of Jack Lance's Ludophile.

 This readme is by me, not Jack Lance, and is original to my preservation project.

+The preserved project is still Jack Lance's intellectual property, and is presumably proprietary and now belongs, I suppose, to his next of kin.

 At the moment, 2025-10-11, you can visit https://jacklance.itch.io/ludophile and see a page that is more or less the following: